xcube-dev/xcube/docs/source/dataaccess.md

 The data store `stac` provides datasets from a user-defined STAC API.

 The general parameters for the data store are the same as those used for `https` and `s3` stores.
-The STAC collection of interest determines whether data is accessed via `https` or `s3`.
+The STAC catalog of interest determines whether data is accessed via `https` or `s3`.
 Specific parameters for this store are:
 * `url: str` - URL to STAC catalog.
 Required.
 * `stack_mode: bool` - Stacking of STAC items.
 Transforms data into analysis-ready